 Quietly, Costco has started to fill out their online presence starting first with a Facebook Page in the hopes of attracting younger shoppers.
 They are behind stores like Target, Walmart, and the like with their social media performance, but they know that in the long term, social media will help them reach the elusive millennial audience in a way that other forms of advertising cannot.

 That's right, Costco is recognizing that as dependable as their main customers are (average age of a Costco member is in the Baby Boomer range), their future lies with the next generation of customers too.

 As an online marketing corporation, we at Geoffresh Inc. recognize that some clients don't want frills, they want to authentically put themselves out there.
-However simple the request, for example to create just one commercial, or to manage one social media profile with only one post every week, or to just create a website so that they are taken more seriously, it's what the client needs.
+However simple the request, it's what the client needs and feels comfortable with that matters to us.
 Every business is different and needs different things when it comes to marketing themselves online or on television.
 That's why we always meet with a potential client to learn where they are, what's worked for them in the past, and how we can help them boost themselves.
 Not every business wants a lot in terms of marketing and advertising, some businesses like Costco carefully craft a brand image and cache that is unique and doesn't need to be everywhere you go to get new business.